geekymon2/carmarketplace-k8s/README.md

 ## Prerequisites

-- Ensure that a K8s environment is setup.
+- Ensure that K8s cluster is running.
 - Follow the local minikube setup guide for setting up in local machine.

 ## Additional Minikube Add Ons